-Shop Online Safely this Black Friday
+Shop Online Safely This Black Friday

 It’s that time of the season – the unrealistic expectation of snow rises, the knits come out of the closet, and the credit card details are entered into a multitude of websites.
-Your bank account certainly didn’t miss the November sales, but we know of at least a few people for whom it really is a happy holiday season.
+Your bank account certainly didn’t miss the November sales, but we know of at least a few people for whom it is a happy holiday season.

 The November sales have always brought with them a sharp increase in cyber security incidents, but since the Corona epidemic, the trend is only getting stronger.
 The astronomical increase in online shopping due to shoppers’ preference for the web interface over the physical store resulted in profits of 40 billion$ in 2021 just on Black Friday weekend in 2021.
-This explains the efforts hackers put into building fake websites that look similar to large shopping websites, and sending phishing messages via email – A new Bitdefender study found that more than 50% of phishing messages sent in the months of October- November were Black Friday and Cyber Monday related.
+This explains the efforts hackers put into building fake websites that look similar to large shopping websites, and sending phishing messages via email – A new Bitdefender study found that more than 50% of phishing messages sent in October- November were Black Friday and Cyber Monday related.

 This figure is even more threatening in light of the data that SIFT found on a sharp increase of 62% in Payment Fraud attempts.

 The most popular method among hackers is to redirect the consumer to fake websites, imitations of the original.
-Check Point found in a study that there is an increase in the number of fake websites marketing products for Black Friday, and that since the beginning of November 4% of all websites relevant to the issue are fake – millions of websites that receive organic and PPC traffic every day.
+Check Point found in a study that there is an increase in the number of fake websites marketing products for Black Friday and that since the beginning of November 4% of all websites relevant to the issue is fake – millions of websites that receive organic and PPC traffic every day.
 These sites often look very similar to the original, but with attention to small details you can identify the fake: